 Clip may not be representative of the Blu-ray version

-So that’s my Get Out blu-ray review, if you have any thoughts on this film leave them in the comment section below:
+That’s my Get Out blu-ray review, if you have any thoughts on this film leave them in the comment section below:

 Summary: Get Out (2017) Blu-ray Review